WHAT IS CLIMATE CHANGE?

 To calculate consumption-based emissions, it is necessary to monitor the movement of goods around the world.
 Whenever goods are imported, the emissions resulting from their production must be attributed to the country which receives the goods and, conversely, deducted from the country which produces and exports the goods.

 The red colour on the map represents net importers of emissions, while blue indicates net exporters.
 For example, 20 percent means that a country imports 20 percent of its domestic emissions.Source: Our World in Data

-Many of the countries that historically bear the most responsibility for greenhouse gas emissions are the least vulnerable to their consequences.
+Many of the countries that bear the most responsibility for greenhouse gas emissions are the least vulnerable to their consequences.
 Developing countries, which generally have less capacity to react and adapt, are the first to feel the most severe effects of climate change.
 They deal with the consequences in both temporary and permanent ways, such as migration.
-Climate change will thus be an increasingly important issue in relations between developing and developed countries.On environmental migration
+Thus climate change is an increasingly important issue in relations between developing and developed countries.On environmental migration

 Did you know that...

-approximately 1.6 tonnes of CO₂ are released during a standard, transatlantic, round-trip flight.
+...approximately 1.6 tonnes of CO₂ are released during a standard, transatlantic, round-trip flight.
 This is almost as much as the average annual emissions of one person in India.
-The average US citizen produces about 10 tonnes of CO₂ each year only through flying.
+The average US citizen produces about 10 tonnes of CO₂ each year through flying alone.

-Celebrities including Paris Hilton, Jennifer Lopez, Emma Watson, and Bill Gates have such a large carbon footprint that they have earned the label “super emitters,” largely due to extremely frequent flying.
+Celebrities including Paris Hilton, Jennifer Lopez, Emma Watson, and Bill Gates have such excessive carbon footprint that they have been labled “super emitters,” largely due to extremely frequent flying.
 Bill Gates, who in 2017 produced 1,600 tons of CO₂ with his private jet, is at the top of this ranking.

 Degrees of global warming04